albert-mueller/OpenCore-Legacy-Patcher-T2/README.md

 A Python-based project revolving around [Acidanthera's OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) and [Lilu](https://github.com/acidanthera/Lilu) for both running and unlocking features in macOS on supported and unsupported Macs.

+> **⚠️ EXPERIMENTAL FORK** — Adds **macOS 15 Sequoia and macOS 26 Tahoe support for T2 Macs**.
+T2 Macs as of now are unsupported by the official OpenCore Legacy Patcher.
+Use it at your own risk.
+It's still in alpha stage, so I highly recommend to backup all your data and do it only on a spare T2 Mac to experiment.
+## T2 Mac Support

+> **🚧 Not ready for general use** — the installer may not boot fully.

+**Progress:**
+- [x] USB installer drive is detected
+- [x] Installer boots to the setup screen - with caveats: it goes until there but you can't click anything yet as of now. https://github.com/albert-mueller/OpenCore-Legacy-Patcher-T2/issues/8
+- [ ] macOS installs and runs normally

 Our goal of this project is to add support for T2 Macs so unsupported T2 Macs can boot into Sequoia and Tahoe.
-This project may run on non-T2 Macs, but support is limited for those and that's not the focus of this project,
+This project may run on non-T2 Macs, but support is limited for those and that's not the focus of this project.

 ----------